unionai-oss/pandera/docs/source/pyspark_sql.rst

         }
     }

-As seen above, the error report is grouped on type of validation (schema or data) and category of errors such as dataframe_check or wrong_dtype, etc. for easy processing by downstream applications.
+As seen above, the error report is aggregated on 2 levels in a `python dictionary` object:

-Note: further operations on same dataframe may drop errors information as expected.
-So recommendation is to extract the `errors` dictionary object and persist before continuing.
+1. type of validation (SCHEMA or DATA) and
+2. category of errors such as DATAFRAME_CHECK or WRONG_DATATYPE, etc.

+so as to be easily consumed by downstream applications such as timeseries visualization of errors over time.

+Note: It's critical to extract errors report from `df_out.pandera.errors` as any further `pyspark` operations may reset it.

 Granular Control of Pandera's Execution
 ----------------------------------------